 The primary task of integration testing is to find errors related to the interaction of modules of a system or several systems.
-This testing allows us to simulate user actions and quickly receive confirmation that the software product successfully interacts with other systems.
+This software QA testing allows us to simulate user actions and quickly receive confirmation that the software product successfully interacts with other systems.
 As a result, all adjacent structures and modules of the same system must work smoothly.

 In the Bottom Up approach we test the modules of the lower levels first, then those on the way to the top of the hierarchy.
 This approach requires the readiness of all assembled modules at all levels of the system and allows determining application readiness based on test results.

 Unlike the Bottom Up approach, in the Top Down, we start testing from high-level modules and then go down, so basic functionality is tested only at the end of the cycle.
 Low-level modules are substituted by stubs, then, when ready, are replaced by real active components.